alice-i-cecile/feathers_inspector/MILESTONES.md

 ## Filtering and search

-- [] allow users to pass in a search parameter to settings for relevant inspection methods
+- [x] allow users to pass in a search parameter to settings for relevant inspection methods
-- [] search by component presence
+- [x] search by component presence
-- [] search by component absence
+- [x] search by component absence
 - [x] search by name

+## Text-only editing

+- [] Add a nice way to fuzzily map component / resource names to a `ComponentId`
+- [] Expose a convenient mutable reflection API: `get_reflected_component_mut` / `get_reflected_resource_mut`
+- [] Add an example for how to turn reflected strings into value changes

 ## BRP inspection